San Francisco With Kids

 We found the traffic busy in downtown San Francisco very busy, and so combined with hilly streets and lack of parking at times, we decided to do without a hire car.
 We did purchase a Hop On, Hop Off Tour Bus pass that I was recommended by another traveller, however it was expensive and I don’t feel we got the full value out of this.
 Once I studied the Muni website a bit more (San Fran’s public transport system) and realised that Google Maps lists all the public transport options as well (remember, I’m from a country town and using public transport is something new for me haha!), we used it for our last day to get around as it is so much cheaper, plus being able to purchase and use the passes on my phone with the Muni app made it easy.
 We also used Uber to and from the airport as it was cheaper than a taxi, and easier than negotiating public transport with kids and suitcases.

-There is no shortage of family fun to be had in San Francisco!
-Have you got any favourite places to visit while in San Fran?
+There is no shortage of family fun to be had in this amazing city!
+What are your top things to do in San Francisco?